Stuycs-K/final-project-9-shresthaa-wassercugm/WORKLOG.md

 ### 6/6/23

 Added the ability to place the cue ball back on the board if a player pocketed it (and added a cheat to do the same).

+### 6/7/23

+Added the ability to win/lose the game when the 8 ball is pocketed.